UnfitBeard/interview-tasks-2/README.md

 # Each directory has a ReadME file with the output.

-link to first task : "https://github.com/UnfitBeard/George_Njunge_Interview_tasks"
+link to first technical tasks: "https://github.com/UnfitBeard/George_Njunge_Interview_tasks"